IntellectualLabs/template_data_science/README.md

 │   ├── features             <- Notebooks for generating and analysing features (1 per feature)
 │   ├── modelling            <- Notebooks for modelling
 │   └── preprocessing        <- Notebooks for Preprocessing
+│
 ├── scripts                  <- Standalone scripts
-│   └── example.py           <- Example sctipt
+│   └── example.py           <- Example script
 │
 ├── src                      <- Code for use in this project.
-│   └── examplepackage       <- Example python package - place shared code in such a package │       ├── __init__.py      <- Python package initialisation
+│   └── {{cookiecutter.package_name}}       <- Example python package - place shared code in such a package
+│       ├── __init__.py      <- Python package initialisation
 │       ├── examplemodule.py <- Example module with functions and naming / commenting best practices
 │       ├── features.py      <- Feature engineering functionality